 - Ability to lift 40 pounds.

 - Access to a working cell phone.

-- Knowledge of downtown Seattle, its neighborhoods and business community preferred.
+- Knowledge of downtown Seattle, it’s neighborhoods and business community preferred.

-Location & Conditions
+Job Location and Conditions

 - Duties will be carried out in Westlake Park, Occidental Square, other locations TBD.